-- 3.8 A zonal approach to parking standards has been incorporated into the standards.
-Zoning is an accepted and understood practice and the use of zoning of parking standards based on location, is used by most major cities in the UK. - 3.9 Accessibility and public transport are intertwined.
-The availability of public transport is a major component of whether a locality is accessible, and the transport networks that serve a locality are likely to determine at least in part the pattern of public transport provision. - 3.10 In terms of access to a broad range of services, the most accessible locations are those which are close enough to the town centres, with a wide range of services, to be casually walkable.
-Bury Town Centre as the Borough's sub-regional centre is the most accessible location and has the highest level of access to facilities. - 3.11 The other town centres of Ramsbottom, Radcliffe and Prestwich also have access to a large range of facilities whilst the District Centres at Tottington, Whitefield and Sedgley Park provide a more limited but still significant range of services. - 3.12 The Borough also contains several village settlements that, because of their location outside the main urban area, are relatively isolated and self-contained settlements set within wider areas of open land and 'washed over' by Green Belt.
-These areas are considered to have low levels of accessibility.
+- 3.10 A zonal approach to parking standards has been incorporated into the standards.
+Zoning is an accepted and understood practice and the use of zoning of parking standards based on location, is used by most major cities in the UK. - 3.11 Accessibility and public transport are intertwined.
+The availability of public transport is a major component of whether a locality is accessible, and the transport networks that serve a locality are likely to determine at least in part the pattern of public transport provision. - 3.12 In terms of access to a broad range of services, the most accessible locations are those which are close enough to the town centres, with a wide range of services.
+Bury Town Centre as the Borough's sub-regional centre is the most accessible location and has the highest level of access to facilities. - 3.13 The other town centres of Ramsbottom, Radcliffe and Prestwich also have access to a large range of facilities typically within walking and commutable distance via public transport whilst the District Centres at Tottington, Whitefield and Sedgley Park provide a more limited but still significant range of services.
+However, Whitefield is considered to have a higher level of accessibility when compared to Tottington and Sedgley Park due to Whitefield Metrolink Stop falling within the District Centre. - 3.14 The Borough also contains several village settlements that, because of their location outside the main urban area, are relatively isolated and self-contained settlements set within wider areas of open land and 'washed over' by Green Belt.
+These areas are considered to have low levels of accessibility. - 3.15 Locations that are sufficiently accessible to lead to lower demand for parking will need to be conveniently located in relation to public transport stops (bus and Metrolink), whether for access to workplaces and services beyond the immediate area (in the case of residential development) or for customers and staff to reach them (in the case of commercial uses). - 3.16 A lower provision of private car parking may therefore be appropriate on the most sustainable sites in accessible locations if circumstances permit and incentives, such as car clubs, are provided as part of a development.
+Developers will be expected to provide evidence to demonstrate the approach taken in accordance with paragraphs 3.5 to 3.9.